astral-sh/ruff/README.md

             Disable cache reads
     -q, --quiet
-            Disable all logging (but still exit with status code "1" upon detecting errors) --show-files
+            Disable all logging (but still exit with status code "1" upon detecting errors) --add-noqa
+            Enable automatic additions of noqa directives to failing lines --show-files
             See the files ruff will be run against with the current settings --show-settings